-Students are responsible for turning in their monitoring badge by the 10th day of each month so it can be interpreted for exposure.
-Personal monitors will be turned in to the front desk and exchanged for the next month's badge by the 10th of the month.
+Students are responsible for swapping their monitoring badge by the 10^{th} day of each month so it can be interpreted for exposure.
+Personal monitors will be swapped at a specified location at the radiology front desk by the 10^{th} of each month.